I write southern crime and mysteries where the female protagonist doesn’t always get it right the first time, but she wins in the end.

 Carly Redmund, a Mobile, AL, police recruit is about to mess up her first crime scene.
 She’s found evidence of a murder — but her training officer orders her to hand it over.
 Then he pockets it.

-Well of Rage”is dynamite!
-Fast-paced and action-packed, it probes the depths of racial hatred that still persist… Hesse draws on her own experience as a detective.
-A great read.
+Well of Rage is dynamite!
+Fast-paced and action-packed, it probes the depths of racial hatred that still persists.

 Jennie Helderman, award-winning author of “As the Sycamore Grows”